Categories

-The Muslim prophet Muhammad‘s conquest to leave the Arabian Peninsula was further pursued very soon after his death (632).
-With the conquest of Syria, Egypt, and the fall of Persepolis in 648, the Sassanid and Byzantine empires were the first to be impacted by these conquests that took place between 635 and 650.
+The Muslim prophet Muhammad’s conquest to leave the Arabian Peninsula was further pursued very soon after his death (632).
+With the conquest of Syria and Egypt and the fall of Persepolis in 648, the Sassanid and Byzantine empires were the first to be impacted by these conquests that took place between 635 and 650.
 The Arabs, on the other hand, failed to conquer Constantinople in 718.

 Islamic armies rapidly shifted their attention to the West.
 However, the First Fitna (Islamic civil war), which resulted in the founding of Kairouan (in Tunisia today), halted the expansion in the 650s before picking up again in the 670s.
 By the end of the 7th century, the Muslims were making progress toward the Atlantic, but they were encountering growing opposition from the Christian Kusaila’s Berbers, and the Second Fitna slowed them back once more.

 However, the onslaught began again at the beginning of the 8th century under the direction of Musa ibn Nusayr, who oversaw the defeat of the infamous Kahina (a Berber rebel), the subjugation of the Berbers, and the establishment of Tangier in 709 as the last settlement up to the Atlantic.
-Musa then turned to Visigothic Spain, as instructed by the Caliph of Damascus.
+As the Caliph of Damascus had instructed, Musa then turned to Visigothic Spain.

 The Muslim forces did not totally invade Spain in the manner of the conquests in the second part of the 7th century.
 The Muslims invaded the Visigoth Kingdom in 711 in response to the summons of the Visigoth Julian of Ceuta, first by Tarif ibn Malik (which gave his name to Tarifa, the Spanish municipality), who was dispatched by Musa ibn Nusayr (governor of Ifriqiya) and ravaged the area surrounding Algeciras with 400 men.